GilOliveira/schemadotorg/modules/schemadotorg_paragraphs/README.md

 - Allows Schema.org types mapped to a paragraph to use the Paragraphs library.
 - Convert broken Paragraph embed entity reference widget into a working select menu.
+- Add paragraph type icons from provided this and other modules.
+  {module_name}/image/schemadotorg_paragraphs/{paragrap_type}.svg

 Configuration